Anupam2388/mule-docker-demo/README.md

     - Application expected to run in the container needs to be present in the below folder which is mounted during runtime. "/home/anup/docker_samples/mule/muledockerdemo/myapps/is".
     - Application and domain logs will be stored in the mount point. "/home/anup/docker_samples/mule/muledockerdemo/logs"
-# URL to Test the service.
+# To Test the application
     Syntax :
         http://<<host>>:<<port>>/<<Path of your running application>>
     Example: